Roux Scholarship: History

-Former Judges include Albert Roux, Michel Roux, Victor Ceserani, Peter Kromberg, Heston Blumenthal, Rick Stein, Gary Rhodes, David Nicholls, former Roux Scholar Steve Love and inaugural Roux Scholarship winner Andrew Fairlie.
+Former Judges include Albert Roux, Michel Roux, Victor Ceserani, Peter Kromberg, Heston Blumenthal, Rick Stein, Gary Rhodes, Clare Smyth, David Nicholls, former Roux Scholar Steve Love and inaugural Roux Scholarship winner Andrew Fairlie.

 The 2020 Competition was postponed due to the COVID-19 pandemic, with a combined 2020/2021 competition taking place in September and October, 2021.

 From 2023 onwards, rather than a pre-selected dish that the finalists would be given on the day, the 6 contenders are allowed to prepare their own version of a French dish using set Key ingredients.

 Highlights of the competition, including a Masterclass of the National Final dish(s) by Michel Jr. and Alain are featured on The Roux Scholarship YouTube Channel.

+2025 Winner Craig Johnston became the first chef to have won both the Roux Scholarship, and Masterchef: The Professionals, having won the competition in 2017.